BSpendlove/freeradius-api/README.md

 ## Environment Variables

-Within the `api\config` folder there is an `app.py` file that contains the mapping of environment variables and 2 variables that can't be set in your docker image/docker-compose.yml, these are:
+Within the [app/config](./app/config/) folder there is an `app.py` file that contains the mapping of environment variables and 2 variables that can't be set in your docker image/docker-compose.yml, these are:

 ```
 validate_avpairs: bool = False